The products we use every day are not all created equally—those that we love and appreciate typically have three things in common.

 This sort of research relies on observation to infer insight and inform your design process.
 When you allow test users to actually try out your product and you watch how they engage with it, you are conducting qualitative UX research.
 Conducting personal follow-up interviews, field studies, and usability tests are other widely employed qualitative UX research methods.

-Generally speaking, many UX-ers prefer qualitative research to quantitative research; there are a number of good reasons for this.
+Generally speaking, many UX specialists prefer qualitative research to quantitative research—and there are a number of good reasons for this.
 Qualitative research is much easier to understand; instead of analyzing and extracting the data, you can get it first-hand.
 It is much easier to figure out what the end-user thinks of your product by asking them directly rather than making an informed guess based on statistics or analyzing numbers.

-For some companies whose product analytics are not up to scratch, qualitative UX research can also be less expensive and quicker than quantitative research.
-Relying one external parties to conduct quantitative research is both time-consuming and expensive, whereas setting up some usability tests and user interviews can be a quick and easy way to gain the user insights you need.
+For some companies whose product analytics are not up to mark, qualitative studies can also be less expensive and quicker than quantitative research.
+Relying on external parties to conduct quantitative research is both time-consuming and expensive, whereas setting up some usability tests and user interviews can be a quick and easy way to gain the user insights you need.

-At the end of the day, it isn’t a matter of choosing between quantitative and qualitative research.
-It's still well worth it to conduct both as they can work together to offer you a full picture of who your users are, what they need and how they behave with regards to your product.
+At the end of the day, it isn't a matter of choosing between quantitative and qualitative research.
+It's still well worth conducting both as they can work together to offer you a complete picture of who your users are, what they need, and how they behave with regard to your product.